Vemund1999/LLM/README.md

 <br />

-- Execute the following command in the neo4j browser at localhost 7474:
+- Execute the following command in the neo4j browser at http://localhost:7474/browser/:
 ```
 CREATE VECTOR INDEX vector IF NOT EXISTS
 FOR (m:Chunk)